This is an old version of the Sling website, see the site conversion page for more info.

 A quick guide for getting the Sling source, then building and running the resulting Sling instance; either without or with Eclipse.

 Note that you don't have to build Sling yourself, if you don't need the bleeding-edge stuff you can get prebuilt binaries from the Downloads page.
+But those, especially the starter runnable jar, are not released often and can be outdated.
+In case of doubt, build it yourself as shown below or ask on the Sling users mailing list.

 Prerequisites